awsdocs/amazon-rds-user-guide/doc_source/Appendix.MySQL.CommonDBATasks.md

 1. Use the console or CLI to promote the read replica to be the instance\.
 Make sure that the parameter group used for the new standalone DB instance has the `innodb_file_per_table` parameter set to 0\.
 Change the name of the new standalone DB instance, and point any applications to the new standalone DB instance\.

-## Managing the global status history<a name="Appendix.MySQL.CommonDBATasks.GoSH"></a>
+## Managing the Global Status History<a name="Appendix.MySQL.CommonDBATasks.GoSH"></a>

 MySQL maintains many status variables that provide information about its operation\.
-Their value can help you detect locking or memory issues on a DB instance \.
+Their value can help you detect locking or memory issues on a DB instance\.
 The values of these status variables are cumulative since last time the DB instance was started\.
 You can reset most status variables to 0 by using the `FLUSH STATUS` command\.

 To allow for monitoring of these values over time, Amazon RDS provides a set of procedures that will snapshot the values of these status variables over time and write them to a table, along with any changes since the last snapshot\.
 This infrastructure, called Global Status History \(GoSH\), is installed on all MySQL DB instances starting with versions 5\.5\.23\.
 GoSH is disabled by default\.